Luffy-7744/Samsung-PD-Training-/README.md

 *Constraints*
+Constraints are the instructions that the designer apply during various step in VLSI chip implementation, such as logic synthesis, clock tree synthesis, Place and Route, and Static Timing Analysis.
+They define what the tools can or cannot do with the design or how the tool behaves.
 In VLSI design, constraints are essential parameters and limitations that guide the development process to ensure that the resulting integrated circuits (ICs) meet specific performance, timing, and functionality requirements.
 These constraints play a crucial role in achieving a successful VLSI design.

 </details>

 <details>
 <summary> DC Complier </summary>

-Design Compiler , often abbreviated as DC, is a high-level synthesis tool developed by Synopsys, a leading provider of EDA solutions.
+Design Compiler ,  is a high-level synthesis tool developed by Synopsys, a leading provider of EDA solutions.
 It plays a pivotal role in the process of designing complex integrated circuits (ICs) and is an integral part of modern VLSI design flows.

 Important terms used